MOABOZEED/Movie/README.md

 # movie

-Movie app made in Flutter with clean architecture using BLoC, Hive and the movie db API.
+Movie app made in Flutter with clean architecture using BLoC and the movie db API.

 ## Getting Started